Last updated - March 23, 2018

 WooCommerce’s own dynamic pricing extension allows great flexibility to store owners when it comes to pricing strategies.
-It allows you to set a dynamic rate for every product on your store.
+It allows you to set a dynamic rate for every product in your store.
 For this, you can create a table of quantities and discounts, and choose to set a fixed discount amount, or a flat rate for the product, or a percentage discount.
 It also lets you adjust the price for all items in a category according to the number of items the customer is purchasing from certain categories on your store.
-In addition, you are able to configure discounts for all products on the store based on different user roles.
+In addition, you are able to configure discounts for all products in the store based on different user roles.

 This WooCommerce Dynamic Pricing Plugin is a unique one as you can set a maximum discount limit over every rule.
 It helps you apply dynamic discounts and prices at product, combination, category and cart levels.
 It is relatively easier to use with no complex calculations and configuration on the admin panel.
 With the help of this plugin, you can apply complex rules based on a percentage value, or flat discounts, or even dynamically set a new price without too much effort.
-The plugin will display the price adjustment in the product page as well as shop page.
+The plugin will display the price adjustment on the product page as well as shop page.

 This plugin helps you create pricing rules without any upper limit using a very effective rule editor.
-The rules can be applied to all products on the store, or only to specific products or categories.
-You get to control which rules are applied; whether all, or the first matched, or the one with the biggest discount.
+The rules can be applied to all products in the store, or only to specific products or categories.
+You get to control which rules are applied; whether all, or the first match, or the one with the biggest discount.
 The plugin enables your store’s product pages to display the discount pricing table inline or in a modal.
 There is also an option to set promotion start and end dates.

 WooCommerce Dynamic Pricing Free Plugins